 Fellows meet once or twice a month to participate in leadership activities that focus on:

-Conflict-resolution and mediation training, meeting with representatives at and touring the US Capitol, Maryland State House, and Baltimore City Hall, and visiting the US Naval Academy in Annapolis.
+Social justice training, meeting with representatives at and touring the US Capitol, Maryland State House, and visiting Baltimore City Hall.

 To help facilitate these goals, ECYP is also in partnership with The Associated's Students Taking Action for Change (STAC) teen program.
 ECYP & STAC meet four times each year to create dialogue between our diverse teen groups and work on student-led projects.